Section Chief’s Welcome

 The Section of Adult and Pediatric Endocrinology, Diabetes and Metabolism is consistently recognized as one of the finest endocrinology centers in the U.S. The University of Chicago’s endocrinology program has a reputation for progressive therapies and leading-edge research.

 The Section of Adult and Pediatric Endocrinology, Diabetes and Metabolism is a national leader in research leading to the development of new insights in the treatment of endocrine diseases and disorders.
 Work in the areas of diabetes, thyroid and sleep disorders has been greatly advanced by The University of Chicago endocrinology faculty.
 Our research activities are supported by a number of different sources including the National Institute of Health (NIH) and non-federal granting agencies.
-As one of only five NIH Diabetes Research and Training Centers in the U.S., we receive more NIH funding for diabetes and endocrinology research than any other hospital in Illinois and are in the top five of NIH funding for endocrinology programs nationally.
+The Section is home to one of 16 NIH funded Diabetes Research and Training Centers.
 Over the years, several members of the Endocrine faculty have led investigations that resulted in significant discoveries in the areas of diabetes, thyroid and sleep disorders.

 Education and Training

 The multi-faceted academic program offered by the Section of Adult and Pediatric Endocrinology, Diabetes and Metabolism includes education for medical students, interns, residents, and fellows.
-Continuing medical education for physicians is also offered.
 Education within the Section of Adult and Pediatric Endocrinology, Diabetes and Metabolism consists of instruction at all levels of participation–outpatient clinics, inpatient areas, and laboratories with active student participation.

 At The University of Chicago, the Adult Endocrine Fellowship training program and the Pediatric Endocrine Fellowship training program are committed to training young physicians for careers which emphasize endocrine investigation in children, adolescents and adults.
 The goals of this transitional program have been to provide physician-scientists with an integrated training in basic and clinical endocrine research in order to prepare them for academic research careers.